 To become a correctional counselor you’ll need a 4-year bachelor’s degree in criminal justice, social work, psychology, or a related area to work in the field.
 Many correctional treatment specialists have master’s degree in criminal justice, social work, or psychology.

-Most correctional counselors work as trainees for about 6 months, then obtain a permanent position.
+Most correctional counselors work as trainees for about six months, then obtain a permanent position.
 A typical agency has several levels of correctional treatment specialists, as well as supervisors.

 Licensing and Certification for Correctional Counselors

 At minimum, you’ll need to be a U.S. citizen over 20 years old, not be a convicted felon, have a bachelor’s degree, and pass several competitive written, oral, psychological, and physical examinations.
 Some states require that correctional treatment specialists take certification tests during or after the completion of training.

 Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics 2019; Probation Officers and Correctional Treatment Specialists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.